Azure/Communication/releasenotes/acs-javascript-calling-library-release-notes.md

 Features

-1. Remote stream - introduced 'streamSize' property, which reflects what is the received resolution of a give stream, application can subscribe to updates via 'streamSizeChanged' event.
+1. Remote stream - introduced 'streamSize' property, which reflects what is the received resolution of a give stream, application can subscribe to updates via 'sizeChanged' event.

 Other Changes